-6.2 AUTHORIZATION
+7.2 Authorization

 Authorization is Yes-or-No security that requires operator intervention to avoid having the connection time out and fail.
+Authorization is enabled automatically when Secure Connection is enabled, but it can be turned off on a service-by-service basis for each remote device.